-- .1 Protests against the judgment decisions of starters, stroke, turn, place and relay take-off judges can only be considered by the Referee and the Referee's decision shall be final. - .2 Protests regarding an athlete's competition category may only be heard by the National Eligibility Appeal Panel as outlined in the current USA Swimming Operating Policy Manual.
-A protest shall not prohibit the athlete from competing in his or her stated competition category until such time as the National Eligibility Appeal Panel has issued a decision. - .3 For consideration of all other protests lodged at the meet, the Referee may appoint a meet jury.
-The jury shall consist of not fewer than three (3) and not more than five (5) persons, at least one of whom shall be a coach and one an athlete. - .4 Protests made prior to the race contesting the eligibility of a swimmer to compete or to represent an organization shall be made to the Referee in writing.
-If a protest is not resolved, the Referee or the meet jury shall allow the swimmer to compete under protest and it shall be so announced before the race. - .5 All other competition-related protests, including protests concerning eligibility and representation, must be made to the Referee and submitted in writing within thirty (30) minutes after the race in which the alleged infraction occurred. - .6 Except as provided in 102.23.1, the Referee's or the meet jury's ruling may be appealed as follows: - A Protests concerning interpretation of the rules in Part One and Part Seven of the USA Swimming Rules & Regulations shall be submitted in writing within ten (10) days to the Chair of the USA Swimming Rules & Regulations Committee who shall issue a ruling within five (5) days from the date of the receipt of such protest.
-This ruling shall be final and binding on all parties.
+- .1 Protests against the judgment decisions of starters, stroke, turn, place and relay take-off judges can only be considered by the Referee and the Referee's decision shall be final. - .2 For consideration of all other protests lodged at the meet, the Referee may appoint a meet jury.
+The jury shall consist of not fewer than three (3) and not more than five (5) persons, at least one of whom shall be a coach and one an athlete. - .3 Protests made prior to the race contesting the eligibility of a swimmer to compete or to represent an organization shall be made to the Referee in writing.
+If a protest is not resolved, the Referee or the meet jury shall allow the swimmer to compete under protest and it shall be so announced before the race. - .4 All other competition-related protests, including protests concerning eligibility and representation, must be made to the Referee and submitted in writing within thirty (30) minutes after the race in which the alleged infraction occurred. - .5 Except as provided in 102.22.1, the Referee's or the meet jury's ruling may be appealed as follows: - A Protests concerning interpretation of the rules in Part One and Part Seven of the USA Swimming Rules & Regulations shall be submitted in writing within ten (10) days to the Chair of the USA Swimming Rules & Regulations Com-

-- B All other protests, together with the Referee's or the jury's written decision, shall be submitted to the National Board of Review, in accordance with Part Four of the USA Swimming Rules & Regulations. - .7 With the exception of a competition category protest, the official results of any protested race shall not be announced, the affected awards shall not be given, and points scored shall not be allocated until the protest is resolved or is withdrawn in writing.
+- mittee who shall issue a ruling within five (5) days from the date of the receipt of such protest.
+This ruling shall be final and binding on all parties. - B All other protests, together with the Referee's or the jury's written decision, shall be submitted to the National Board of Review, in accordance with Policy 26.0 of the USA Swimming Operating Policy Manual. - .6 The official results of any protested race shall not be announced, the affected awards shall not be given, and points scored shall not be allocated until the protest is resolved or is withdrawn in writing.

-102.24 TIMING RULES
+102.23 TIMING BULES